LukaNeg/LukaNeg.github.io/index.md

 <center><img src="/images/Duck_islands_thumb.png"></center>
 By comparing the biodiversity and composition of two ecosystems we can better understand the factors that differentiate these ecosystems in the first place.
 In this publication, I compared the plants and soils of two islands in the Gulf of Maine using simple visualizations, tables, and multivariate ordination.

 ---
+## Written multiple blog posts, tutorials, videos, and online courses about learning R

+I started the 'R for Ecology' online school in 2020 where I've since worked with hundreds of students on how to use R for science research.
+In that process I also started a blog, YouTube channel, and Twitter profile where I share free tutorials and resources.

+---
 ## Can you use genetic algorithms to beat the stock market?